mui/toolpad/docs/data/toolpad/connecting-to-datasources/connections.md

 **Obtain credentials**

-Before we create a Google sheets connection we must first configure Toolpad app by providing Google sheets **client id** and **secret**:
+Before you create a Google sheets connection you must first configure Toolpad app by providing Google sheets **client id** and **secret**:

 1. Create a new Google Cloud project - [instructions](https://cloud.google.com/resource-manager/docs/creating-managing-projects#creating_a_project).